 How are hair restoration and baldness treatment done?

 A hair loss of 150-200 per day is normal.
 This number may appear higher in the persons with long hair.
-In men and women, most of the hair shedding is the androgenic type, that is male type.
+In men and women, most of the hair shedding is the androgenic type, that is the male type.
 This type of shedding is more prominent in the upper and front scalp, the nape region continues producing hair.
 While shedding is maximum in men at approximately 40 years of age, it peaks in women after menopause.

 There is a second method; if there is a completely hairless area, this area is removed in a few sessions, and after the complete removal of the hairless area, a few hair roots are planted on the linear scar and a successful result is obtained.